xalxnder/homelab/README.md

 ## 🤔 Why?

-I started this homelab because I began a new job where Kubernetes was heavily used, and I needed to get up to speed quickly.
+I started this homelab because I began a new job where Kubernetes wdddas heavily used, and I needed to get up to speed quickly.
 I've tried watching tutorials, reading, and other methods, but I learn best by hands-on experience.
 Setting clear goals and working towards them allows me to build real-world skills while experimenting with Kubernetes, automation, and security practices.
 In addition my homelab allows me the freedom to tinker without the fear of taking something down in production. 😅

 ## 🚀 Is Kubernetes Overkill for a Homelab?